 *In an effort to conserve paper, if you are able, please email the completed application.

-The Fellowship for the fall term will begin Monday, August 21 and end Friday, December 8.
+The Fellowship for the spring term will begin Tuesday, Jan.
+16 and end Friday, May 4.

-Should you have any questions regarding the internship program or application, please contact Lauren Harper at 803-545-4189.
+Should you have any questions regarding the internship program or application, please contact Ariel Cathcart at 803-545-4189.

 Mayor Benjamin welcomes new class of Mayor’s Fellows for summer session